AdamBelbaraka/Web-Application-Firewall---Custom-One-/README.md

 - FastAPI developers for the excellent framework
 - PortSwigger for comprehensive security academy
 - The information security community for knowledge sharing
-- All contributors and testers
+- My Professor Mohy-Eddine Mouad

 ---